woopear/larastup/README.md

         ]),*/
     ],
     ```
+    5. change message of validator of password
+    - in `vendor/laravel/fortify/src/Rules/Password.php`
+    > check this file and change the password's message
+    > you can also change the password verification rules here

-    5. create model and migration and factory of Role
+    6. create model and migration and factory of Role
     after install :
     - copy code in `database/migrations/create_role_table.php` and paste in your
     - copy code in `database/factories/RoleFactory.php` and paste in your file